act-rules/act-rules.github.io/_rules/element-lang-programmatically-determinable-7ed469.md

 #### Failed Example 1

-Language of the `p` element cannot be programmatically determined as the element itself and none of its ancestors, including the `html` root element, has a defined `lang` or `xml:lang` attribute.
-Note that this example also fails 3.1.1 Language of Page (Level: A) as the `html` root element lacks a `lang` or `xml:lang` attribute.
+The language of the `p` element cannot be programmatically determined as the element itself and none of its ancestors, including the `html` root element, has a defined `lang` attribute.

 ```html
 <html>